Toad® for IBM DB2

 User Requirements to Install Toad

-Only Administrators and Power Users can install Toad.
+Only Windows Administrators and Power Users can install Toad.

 Note: The following exceptions exist for Power Users: